oblac/jodd-site/doc/example/3+serve-with-petite.md

     }
 ~~~~~

 Let's analyze `AppCore`.
-Upon application start, it resolve various
+On `start()`, it resolve various
-paths so we learn where the log folder is, where are properties etc. We
+paths, to determine where the log folder is, where are the properties etc.
-will not use this and will hardcore all the paths needed.
-Next thing,
+In this example we will not use this kind of magic, instead we will
+hardcore all the paths needed to keep things simple.
+Next,
 various frameworks are going to be initialized as well.
 Usually the
 logger is initialized first, so we can track what is going on as soon as
 possible.
 As this is not part of the *Jodd*, we will skip any further
-explanation and go to *Petite* initialization.
+explanation and go to the *Petite* initialization.

-Finally, *Petite* container is created (method `initPetite()`).
+*Petite* container is created (method `initPetite()`).
 Immediately after creation, *Petite* container is auto-configured using
 `AutomagicPetiteConfigurator`.
-This
+This configurator implementation
-configuration scans the class path for all classes that are annotated
+scans the class path for all classes that are annotated
-with `PetiteBean` annotation.
+with `@PetiteBean` annotation.
 Since classpath of web application may
 contain many jars, we can speed up the scanning process by narrowing the
 search only to certain packages.
 In our example, the configurator simply
-scans for all packages that are bellow the package of `AppCore` - we
+scans for all packages that belong to the package of `AppCore` - we
 assume that services are somewhere bellow.

-This is just one way of doing things; what matters here is the
+This is just one way how you can register your bean.
-**concept** and not the concrete values, structure or configuration used
-in example.
 {: .example}

 That is all, *Petite* is ready for use and upon start it will find all